 iTPMS gets data from different sensors like wheel speed sensors, accelerators, etc., through ABS or ESC systems.
 The TPMS software then analyzes those data to find out if the tire is under-inflated or not

-ABS or ESC system can find these key differences of data from the sensor and pass it on to TMPS.
-TPMS software then analyzed the data and gives an alert if the tire is underinflated.
+ABS or ESC systems can find these key differences in data from the sensor and pass it on to TMPS.
+TPMS software then analyzes the data and gives an alert if the tire is underinflated.

 Data from iTPMS is always far from accurate.
 The reason is that the way different sensors get data from wheels is highly influenced by different conditions like ambient temperature, type of road, vehicle speed, etc.

 When there are so many variables involved, getting correct data from iTPMS is very unlikely.
-But manufacture use iTPMS as it is cheap, no separate device required, and easy to implement.
+But manufacturers use iTPMS as it is cheap, no separate device is required, and easy to implement.

 Since iTPMS does not use any separate device or hardware or does not give real-time data, drivers need to reset the warning every time the tire pressure is corrected.